YenLab/Tn5InsertPrefer/README.md

 You can find our pre-calculated files for `mm10` `hg38` `dm6` `ce11` `danRer11` `tair10` in [ZENODO](https://zenodo.org/record/5115506#.YRIwpGgzaUk).
 Note, you need to rename the ${GenomeFastaPrefix} same as your genome fasta file prefix as that in `-f`.
 For `mm10` and `hg38`, please use `cat *_Part0* > ${GenomeFastaPrefix}_36.18.5.5.tbl` to merge our splitted .tbl files.

 However, if this directory is empty, BiasFreeATAC will create tallymer files in this directory.
-Hope you will be patient, because this step takes ~5h for mouse (mm10). **Note, if you run BiasFreeATAC in loops for many samples, the creation only action in the first loop, since the tallymer files will be found in second loop.**
+Hope you will be patient, because this step takes ~5h for mouse (mm10). **:notebook_with_decorative_cover:Note, if you run BiasFreeATAC in loops for many samples, the creation only action in the first loop, since the tallymer files will be found in second loop.**

 `-l` [Optional] Blacklist that removed from this analysis.
 You can find this for `mm10` `hg38` `dm6` `ce11`  [here](https://github.com/Boyle-Lab/Blacklist).